blessinvarkey/asd-screening-ml/README.md

 # Installation

-### Jupiter Notebook
+### 1. AQ-10 Screening

 Install [Jupiter Notebook](https://jupyter.org/install.html) to try the model.

 Download the [Adult Autism](https://github.com/blessinvarkey/ASD-Screening/blob/main/Adult_dataset/autism-screening-project.ipynb) file with [Autism_Data.arff](https://github.com/blessinvarkey/ASD-Screening/blob/main/Energy_Consumption/Autism_Data.arff) to implement Logistic Regression on the Adult dataset.

-### Energy Consumption of implementing Logistic Regression in ASD Screening project
+### 2. Energy Consumption of implementing Logistic Regression in ASD Screening project
 To see the **energy consumption** of the project download the [asd.py](https://github.com/blessinvarkey/ASD-Screening/blob/main/Energy_Consumption/asd.py) and the [Autism_Data.arff](https://github.com/blessinvarkey/ASD-Screening/blob/main/Energy_Consumption/Autism_Data.arff) file along with a code editor.

 Use the terminal to navigate to the source folder.